itsakmak/envrio_databases/README.md

     <tr>
       <td>unit</td>
       <td>varchar(20)</td>
-      <td>The unit that the measurements are reported</td>
+      <td>The unit that the parameter is reported</td>
     </tr>
     <tr>
-      <td>gauge_height</td>
+      <td>device_height</td>
       <td>float</td>
-      <td>The height (m) that the sensor-meter is placed in reference to the surface.
-If the sensor-meter is installed within
-      the soil or into the sea the gauge_height gets negative values</td>
+      <td>The distance of the device, that monitors the parameter, from a reference surface (land or sea) in meters.
+If the device is above the reference surface the device height takes positive values, while in the case of installations within soil or below the sea surface negative</td>
     </tr>
     <tr>
       <td>name</td>
       <td>varchar(100)</td>
-      <td>Sensor-meter name as defined in the data provider API</td>
+      <td>Paremeter name as defined by the user</td>
     </tr>
     <tr>
       <td>code</td>
       <td>varchar(100)</td>
-      <td>Sensor-meter id as defined in the data provider API</td>
+      <td>Parameter id in the data provider API</td>
     </tr>
     <tr>
       <td>station_id</td>
       <td>int</td>
-      <td>The id of the station that the sensor-meter is connected to</td>
+      <td>The id of the station that the parameter is measured by</td>
     </tr>
     <tr>
       <td>rtu_id</td>
       <td>int</td>
-      <td>The id of the remote terminal unit that the sensor-meter is connected to</td>
+      <td>The id of the remote terminal unit that the parameter is measured by.
+Default value is None</td>
     </tr>
     <tr>
       <td rowspan="4">farms_registry</td>